Hard Region Aware Network for Remote Sensing Change Detection: Proposed Method

-where $\mathbf{D}_1^k$, $\mathbf{D}_2^k$, and $\mathbf{D}_3^k$ denote the features for three branches of KRM. $\mathrm{Cat}(\cdot)$ is the feature concatenate operator.
+where $\mathbf{D}_1^k$, $\mathbf{D}_2^k$, and $\mathbf{D}_3^k$ denote the features for three branches of CKRM. $\mathrm{Cat}(\cdot)$ is the feature concatenate operator.
 The conflict attention and reverse attention are plugged into two branches making the network capture the discriminative changed regions.
-In addition, a channel attention~\cite{hu2018squeeze} subsequent with a $3\times 3$ convolution layer is also injected into each branch of KRM for enhancing the feature representation capability.
+In addition, a channel attention~\cite{hu2018squeeze} subsequent with a $3\times 3$ convolution layer is also injected into each branch of CKRM for enhancing the feature representation capability.
 The whole process can be denoted as,

 where $\mathbf{D}_1^r$, $\mathbf{D}_2^r$, $\mathbf{D}_3^r$ are the enhanced features. $\mathrm{CA}(\cdot)$, $\oplus$, and $\otimes$ represent the channel attention, element-wise addition, and multiplication, respectively.
 Finally, $\mathbf{D}_1^r$, $\mathbf{D}_2^r$, $\mathbf{D}_3^r$ and integrated into one representation, and further concatenate with the prediction $\mathbf{p}_{2c}$ to generate final temporal difference features $\hat{\mathbf{D}}_3$ as,